spryker-shop/styleguide/README.md

 # navigation
+npm run generate # will generate the content for the styleguide
+# After running you will get a question:
+# ?
+Where is the project (root folder) you want to generate the styleguide for?
+# The answer might be a relative or absulte path to suite project root.

-npm run generate # will generate the content for the styleguide npm run start # will start the server to navigate the styleguide
+npm run start # will start the server to navigate the styleguide
 ```